For your convenience, our most common customer questions are answered right here.

 Q: Is rope safe?

 A: Beginning rope work under the direction of an All Tied Up instructor is generally a very safe and fun activity.
 Rope play in general is considered "edge play," which means you have the potential to be hurt.
-We will cover most of the safety aspects of rope during the introductory class.
+We will cover most of the safety aspects of rope during the introductory class, and learn to apply them in the 100 and 200 Series of classes.
 We strive to create a safe and fun environment, but like in any other sport or activity we make no guarantees that it is safe to do rope work.

 Q: What is the environment at a Rope Practice & Instruction event?